pdrtzk/MyCargonaut/README.md

 - Install the [package.json](https://github.com/Dxree/MyCargonaut/blob/main/package.json) via `npm install`
 - For starting the project with the server type `ng run MyCargonaut:serve-ssr` or start it via the [package.json](https://github.com/Dxree/MyCargonaut/blob/main/package.json)
 - Now the project should be available at localhost (see command line)
-- If you just want to start the Angular FrontEnd Webserver, type `ng serve` or `ng build --watch` or just compile the Angular project with `ng build`

 ## Used Packages